cryzff/Valorant-External-Tool/README.md

 - 🔒 **Additional Security Measures**: Implement further security features to protect users.

 ## Support 💬
-If you encounter any issues or have questions about the tool, please open an issue on GitHub or reach out to ffcryz directly.
+If you encounter any issues or have questions about the tool, join our discord.